syncfusion-content/windowsforms-docs/WindowsForms/ComboBox/DropDown.md

 {% endhighlight %}
 {% endtabs %}

-## Customizing drop-down positions
+## Customizing drop-down position

-The `SfComboBox` allows you to change the position of dropdown list.
-The positions can be customized by using the `DropDownPosition` property.
-The default value is center.
+The `SfComboBox` allows to change the position of the dropdown list by using the `DropDownPosition` property.
+The default value is `PopupRelativeAlignment.Center`.

 {% tabs %}